trustly/bankapi/README.md

 ![layout](https://raw.githubusercontent.com/trustly/bankapi/master/doc/BankAPI%20Protocol%20Design.png)

-The protocol has certain restrictions on the details and choices of algorithms used for generating the OpenPGP messages.
+The protocol imposes certain restrictions on the details and choices of algorithms used for generating the OpenPGP messages.
 The terminology used here conforms to the one specified in [RFC2119](http://tools.ietf.org/html/rfc2119).
 The details specific to OpenPGP are documented in [RFC4880](http://tools.ietf.org/html/rfc4880).

 1. All OpenPGP messages **MUST** be symmetrically encrypted messages, where the session key is public-key encrypted.
-The session key packet **MUST** contain the _Key ID_ of the key used to encrypt the message.
+The _session key packet_ **MUST** contain the _Key ID_ of the key used to encrypt the message.
 All messages **MUST** contain a signature packet.
 Implementations **MAY** choose to generate one-pass signatures.